• Skip to primary navigation

 • Mac

-On most Windows Keyboards, the Print Screen button is located at far right-corner of the keyboard (near F12 Key) and it is usually labeled as PrtScr, PrntScr or as PrntScrn.
+On most Laptop and Desktop computer, the Print Screen key is located at far right-corner of the keyboard (near F12 Key) and it is usually labeled as PrtScr, PrntScr or as PrntScrn.

-1. Press and Hold Windows key and then press the Print Scr Key located at the top-right corner of your keyboard.
+1. Press/Hold the Windows Logo key and then press the Print Scr key located at top-right corner of the keyboard.

-2. If you pressed the right key combination, you will see the screen of your computer dimming and may also hear the shutter sound, confirming that the entire screen has been captured in a screenshot.
+2. If you pressed the right key combination, you should see the screen of your computer dimming and you will also hear the shutter sound, confirming that the entire screen has been captured in a screenshot.

-3. After the screenshot is taken, go to This PC > Pictures > Screenshots Folder and you will find the screenshot.
+3. After the screenshot is taken, you can go to This PC > Pictures > Screenshots Folder and you will find the screenshot.

 Screenshots saved to Pictures Folder in Windows